Sigyn: Goddess of Victory in Norse Mythology

 Decider of Fate

-At Ragnarok, Loki will break his chains, and he will seek revenge on the other gods of Asgard.
-He will be accompanied by his three children with Angrboda, who will also escape the prisons created for them by the Aesir.
+At Ragnarok, Loki will break his chains and will seek revenge on the other gods of Asgard.
+He will be accompanied by his three children with Angrboda, who will also escape the prisons also created for them by the Aesir.
+Fenrir is also chained to a rock, Jormungandr was thrown into the sea surrounding Midgard, and Hel was sent to Niflheim to oversee the underworld there.

 It is interesting that the battle of Ragnarok is predicted to be a stalemate, with both sides losing.
 Many gods and giants will fight to the death, killing one another, and in the end, the world will be lost.
 Perhaps no one can win because Sigyn, the Norse goddess of victory, has divided loyalties and cannot choose a victor.